Gender Identity Initiative

 • Phase One (summer 2022) focused on how the Institute collects, stores, uses, and protects gender and sex data.

-• Phase Two (fall 2022/winter 2023) is examining personal pronouns, forms of address, and legal/directory names.
+• Phase Two (fall 2022 – spring 2023) gathered community input and made recommendations related to personal pronouns, forms of address, and legal/directory names.

 Frequently Asked Questions